Quick Reference

 MAGI — MFJ$150,000 or less

 Point-of-sale transfers: If you transferred the credit to your dealer for an instant discount, you must still report the transaction on your 2025 return using Form 8936.
 The credit won't affect your tax bill, but reporting is required.
+You'll need the time-of-sale report your dealer provided.

 State & Local Incentives